 Defence ministries and establishments are slowly coming to realise that corruption can be addressed and minimised.
 But they need benchmarks and guidance.
-They need to know what it is that characterises a robust integrity system in the defence sector.
-Who and what should an integrity action plan target?
+They need to know what it is that characterises a robust integrity system in the defence and related security sector.
+Who and what should an Integrity Action Plan target?
 Where are the good practices that can be studied and emulated?
 This handbook will answer all these questions, step by step.

-An integrity action plan aims to improve standards of integrity through transparency, accountability and counter-corruption (TACC) measures.
+An Integrity Action Plan aims to improve standards of integrity through transparency, accountability and counter-corruption (TACC) measures.